 In traditional Chinese, the characters of Nihon or Nippon [日本] are usually pronounced as Rìběn.
 Marco Polo ended up taking Zipangu and turning it into a Jipen that later became Japan in English and in Brazil it became Japan.
 In Japanese we can write Japan using the katakana [ジャパン].

 Not even the Japanese usually question this decision of the world, since the ideogram [日] also has the Chinese pronunciation jitsu.
 So it wouldn't be unusual for someone to say jitsupon or jitsuhon slightly reminiscent of Zipangu or Japan, even more so in the English pronunciation.

 Japan has undergone several phonological changes during its history.
 Possibly Nifon and Jippon were some of them.
 This explains a lot why the country is called Japan in English and have pronunciations beginning with J in many languages.

 When to use Nihon and Nippon?

-The first pronunciation used in the ideograms [日本] was Nippon.
+The first pronunciation used in ideograms [日本] was Nippon.
 This term began to be used around 640 and it makes perfect sense to use the P in relation to the word Japan or Japan.
 It is believed that the term Nihon arose in the Edo period in the Kanto region.
-So much so that the commercial district of Tokyo is called Nihonbashi, while the commercial district of Osaka which is close to Kyoto (former capital) is called Niponbashi.
+So much so that the commercial district of Tokyo is called Nihonbashi, while the commercial district of Osaka that is close to Kyoto (former capital) is called Niponbashi.